Just a quick reminder before we get started about some exciting changes ahead in 2017.

 A stock market correction is almost a certainty.
 However, the technicals show plenty of support into the 18,000 zone.
 So, don’t expect a major sell off just yet.
 If the US stock market pulls back, expect the Aussie market to follow.

 I’ll update you on the story next year.
-Remember, starting in 2017 I’ll be appearing in The Daily Reckoning.
+Remember, starting in 2017 I’ll be appearing in Markets and Money.
 To follow me there, just click this link for your free subscription.
 No need to do anything else.

 Resources Analyst, Money Morning